Semi-supervised semantic segmentation needs strong, varied perturbations: Semantic segmentation experiment setup

 Following the notation of Oliver \etal~\cite{Oliver:RealisticEval}, in a classification scenario VAT computes the adversarial perturbation $r_{adv}$ as:

 We adopt exactly the same approach, computing the adversarial perturbation that maximises the mean of the change in class prediction for all pixels of the output.

 We scale the adversarial radius $\epsilon$ adaptively on a per-image basis by multiplying it by the magnitude of the gradient of the input image.
 We find that a scale of 1 works well and used this in our experiments.
+We also tried using a fixed value for $\epsilon$ -- as normally used in VAT -- and found that doing so caused a slight but statistically insignificant reduction in performance.
+We therefore recommend the adaptive radius on the basis of ease of use.
+It is implemented in our source code.